Evaluating Demand for Multi-Season Crop Insurance: Experimental Evidence from Uganda

 Intervention(s)

 We partner with the Uganda Agricultural Insurance Consortium (AIC), to study the demand for multi-season insurance contracts among smallholder farmers.
 AIC will offer Pay-at-Harvest Insurance—farmers subscribe at planting time but pay the premium at the end of each insured season as a deduction from the harvest payments the off-taker makes to the farmers.
-The crop insurance product will be an area yield index insurance: the insurance payout is disbursed if the average yield across farmers in a certain area (e.g. an Agro-Ecological Zone, which the insurance consortium maps on the basis of similarity in weather patterns) is below a certain threshold, as measured in a crop-cutting exercise on a sample of farmers.
+The crop insurance product will be an area yield index insurance: the insurance payout is disbursed if the average yield across farmers in a certain area (e.g. a district) is below a certain threshold, as measured in a crop-cutting exercise on a sample of farmers.

-Farmers can choose to purchase insurance for two seasons and can decide whether they want an option to cancel the contract after the first season.
-They can also choose to have a cancellation option before the second season only if they receive/don’t receive payouts in the first season (i.e., a state-dependent option).
+Farmers can choose to purchase insurance for two seasons (Season B 2024: Sep-Dec 2024 and Season A 2025: Mar-Jun 2025) and can decide whether they want an option to cancel the contract after the first season.
+They can also choose to have this option to cancel the contract for the second season depending on if they would receive or would not receive payouts in the first season (i.e., a state-dependent option).

 In addition, we test the effect of an information intervention on farmers' demand.
 The treatment group (T1) will receive an information treatment aimed at making farmers aware of the potential state dependency of the crop activities and of their insurance demand---farmers will be guided to think through farming activities and insurance demand in different scenarios when the current season is good or bad and the associated pros and cons of the cancellation option in their insurance plan.
 The control group (T0) will not receive such an intervention.